 Sudeley was also home to at least one Queen of England back in the Tudor times, with several others passing through.

-Anne Boleyn, Elizabeth I, Lady Jane Grey and Katherine Parr all visited Sudeley Castle in their time (and a well organised exhibition helps remind you of all the details of who did what to whom when and why anyone should still be interested today.)
+Anne Boleyn, Elizabeth I, Lady Jane Grey and Katherine Parr all visited Sudeley Castle in their time (and a well organised exhibition helps remind you of all the details of who did what to whom when and why it still matters today.)

 Get Trendy with Fish